In the custom apparel industry, there are a variety of decorated apparel methods you can choose from.

 Embroidery is considered one of the most popular and sought-after services in the decorated apparel business.

 For this blog, we are focusing on machine embroidery, rather than hand embroidery.
-But the concept of the two remain the same.
+But the concept of the two remains the same.

 Embroidery machines automatically create the design on the chosen fabric.
 Compared to hand embroidery, the stitching is more consistent, neat, and completed easier and faster than if done manually.

 These machines come in a variety of forms.
-For hobbyists, they most likely own a single-head, 10-needle machine, since they probably don’t get as many orders as a full embroidery business.
-A great starter machine is Ricoma’s EM-1010, which can be purchased with no money down, monthly payments, and 0% financing!
+Hobbyists most likely own a single-head, 10-needle machine, since they probably don’t get as many orders as a full embroidery business.
+A great starter machine is Ricoma’s EM-1010, which can be purchased with no money down, low monthly payments, and 0% financing!

 If you have a full-time embroidery business, depending on the volume of your orders, you may benefit from investing in a multi-head machine.
 Also, if you learn how to price your embroidery work efficiently, you can increase your profit potential exponentially!